kalesn/log-pilot/README.md

 Containerd branch is mainly used to collect containerd logs
 =========
 `log-pilot-containerd` is an awesome  containerd  log tool.
-With `log-pilot` you can collect logs from docker hosts and send them to your centralized log system such as elasticsearch, graylog2, awsog and etc. `log-pilot` can collect not only containerd stdout but also log file that inside containerd containers.
+With `log-pilot` you can collect logs from containerd  hosts and send them to your centralized log system such as elasticsearch, graylog2, awsog and etc. `log-pilot` can collect not only containerd stdout but also log file that inside containerd containers.

 Try it
 ======